tharakvenkat/Pneumonia-Detection-using-Transfer-Learning/README.md

 | EfficientNet-B0 | Fine-Tuning | **81.4%** |
 | **ResNet50** | **Fine-Tuning** | **85.3%** |

-The fine-tuned **ResNet50** achieved the highest overall performance among all evaluated models.
+Among all evaluated models, the **fine-tuned ResNet50** achieved the highest classification accuracy and demonstrated the best overall performance.

 ---